Notes on the Geography of Sudan: Khartoum

 The British made some effort to adapt traditional design to contemporary needs.

 After the British departed, there was a burst of modern construction owing nothing to Sudan's past.
 Here: Barlaman (Parliament) Avenue, perhaps the most important shopping street.
-This picture was taken on a holiday, so the street was unnaturally quiet.
+This picture was taken on a Friday, so the street was unusually quiet.

-Over 30 years, it too has run down.
+Over 30 years, the street has run down.

 Typically severe modern design.